 Some copy will explain the ugly truth about the product.

 This approach doesn’t start with the jewels of your goods — it’s going to start with the warts.

 When selling a car, you might point out the endless repairs that need to be done — thin brake pads, leaky transmission, busted sway bar, and inoperable dashboard — before you introduce the leather seats, Monsoon stereo system, sun roof, brand-new tires and supercharged engine.

-What you’re saying is this car will need a lot of TLC.
-You might even go as far as to say, “Make no mistake here — there’s much work to be done here.”
+What you’re saying is, this car will need a lot of TLC.
+You might even go so far as to say, “Make no mistake — there’s much work to be done here.”

-When the reader trusts you, they will be considerably more likely to believe you when you point out the good qualities of your product.
+When you learn how to write subheadings that help the reader trust you, they’ll be considerably more likely to believe you when you point out the good qualities of your product.

 9. Superlative copy

 There are also times when you can make outlandish claims.

 Claims like (these are actual ads):

 - “A revolutionary material from this Nevada mine could make investors a fortune”